 However, I’ve noticed that the time many committed students can spend on this course has shrunk by 20% to 30% on average over the past few years.
 Blame the general rise of distractions, the advance of Netflix or the never-ending list of work requests, but it’s increasingly difficult to find time to think, analyze and plan for these fine higher ed marketers.

-Your colleagues often tell me how much they love that this course keep them accountable and have them complete strategic documents they can use at work as graded assignments.
+Your colleagues often tell me how much they love that this course keeps them accountable and has them complete strategic documents they can use at work as graded assignments.
 As I review their work to grade it, I always provide constructive feedback, suggestions and ideas – thus learning a great deal about the major roadblocks for social media in higher education.
 Over the years, I’ve noticed that the more time my students invest in the early stages of their marketing strategy, the more they end up saving down the line in the implementation of successful social media campaigns.

 #3 Social media measurement & higher education, it’s still complicated

 In my course on social media marketing for higher education, the 4th week focuses on measurement and analytics.
-The topic is at the core of this course, because I’ve learned it can take time for anybody working in higher ed to ease up into the measurement issue.
+The topic is at the core of this course, because I’ve learned it can take time for anybody working in higher ed to ease up into a measurement mindframe.

-With so many shiny and exciting options to distract ourselves in social media, it’s easy to keep busy and churn out funny and engaging Facebook posts, Instagram photos or Twitter updates – without even thinking why we do it.
+With so many shiny and exciting options to distract ourselves in social media, it’s easy to keep busy and churn out funny and engaging Facebook posts, Instagram stories, Snapchat photos or Twitter updates – without even thinking why we do it.
 In our class discussions about social media analytics and measurement, I’ve heard several stories about the difficulty to measure success — or failure — in institutions where “analytics” is still seen as a “dirty” word.

-This is why I asked Dr. Liz Gross to develop a course dedicated to social media measurement in higher ed back in November 2014.
+This is why we also offer a course dedicated to social media measurement in higher ed since January 2015.